Pentracchiano/DistributedProgrammingLHobby/docs-src/markdown/architecture/index.md

 Through a POST operation on the server API, users can create a new ongoing match, for which they'll assume the role of host.
 The server returns the ID of the match.

+For further detail, check the [REST API section](../interfaces/REST_API.md)

-### WebSockets
+#### WebSockets

-Potential challengers and spectators can access the list of ongoing matches through the API server and establish a websocket connection with the server.
+Potential challengers and spectators can access the list of ongoing matches through the API server and thus establish a websocket connection with the server specifying the ID of the match and their role.

 Server handles websocket protocol requests during the game and updates the clients about the state of the match.

+For further detail, check the [websocket section](../interfaces/websockets.md).

 ## Client

+Clients interact both with the API and the Websocket server.

 After the connection is established and both players are ready, the clients can start a session and begin exchanging information with the server through the socket.

+The nature of the exchanged messages depends on the ```role``` of the client.

+After creating a new ongoing match, hosts shall wait for an available challenger.

+Challengers can join an ongoing match and signal they're ready to play by pressing ++enter++.

+When the challenger is ready, the host can start the match by pressing ++enter++.

-In particular, the players can use the socket to send commands to the server so it can update the state of the game.
+Through the duration of the match, the players can use the socket to send commands to the server so it can update the state of the game.
 The commands can be: _up_, _down_, _fast up_, _fast down_.